Shrinidhi-data/Pizza-Sales-Report/README.md

 | Operations | Align staffing with peak hours                                 |
 | Marketing  | Personalize offers, seasonal promotions                        |

-Let me know if you'd like this formatted into a slide or summary report.

 ---

 ## 🛠 Tools Used